Tuesday, September 29, 2015

 “Are they not all ministering spirits, sent forth to minister for them who shall be heirs of salvation” (Hebrews 1:14)?

 We see from these passages, God has ordered his angels to protect us wherever we may go.
 They will protect us in all of our ways and keep us wherever we go.
 These angels will steady us with their hands so that we will not dash our foot against any rocks.
 They will hold us up in their hands to keep us from stumbling.
 The angels will even protect us so that no evil will happen or come to us.
 These same angels will protect us so that no disease or plague will come near our dwelling or house, which is our body.
-These angels are there to protect us because God has giving them charge over us to protect and to keep us in all our ways.
+These angels are there to protect us because God has given them charge over us to protect and to keep us in all our ways.
 These mighty angels carry out his orders and do all of his commands because they are not only spirit-messengers but are also ministering spirits sent out to minister to those who have received salvation.
 But so few know what is needed to enable these angels to come forth.
 And so few know what to say that will get these angels to act.
 Do you still think or believe that your words are not important?

 Enjoy your blessings - KW